8ware/task-dashboard/README.md

 1. all directives before the pivot pane indicator split above
 2. all directives after the pivot pane indicator split below *in reverse order* Consider the following directives: `v:~:p50:p33`.
-This will split the pane into three even panes.
+This will split the pane into three equally sized panes.
 First, the pane is split with a 2:1 ratio, then the pane is split again with a 1:1 ratio resulting in 1:1:1.

 See the [example configuration](doc/sample-config.json) file for a more complex example.